OpenMarine/MacArthur-HAT-docs/docs/index.md

 - Includes input and output LEDs to check activity at any time.
 - No drivers needed.

+## Safety

+!!! important
+	Most of the connections between the Raspberry Pi, the MacArthur HAT and your boat are not isolated.
+To avoid damaging the Raspberry Pi or MacArthur HAT, it is therefore important that everyone agrees on what represents ground, to which all other voltages are referenced.

+	To ensure this, make sure that there is always a connection from the MacArthur HAT to the boat's ground before making any other connection.
+The easiest way to do this, is through the 12V/GND connector on the MacArthur HAT.
+Always make this connection first, and break it last.
+Do this even if you are not powering the Pi from 12V.

+!!! note
+	We are aware of the electrical gremlins that lure in ground loops caused by redundant grounding.
+However, those gremlins typically are less fatal to our equipment than grossly diverging ground potentials.
+So until we introduce a HAT with fully isolated interfaces, we think a conservative approach to grounding is the safest option.

 ## License and sources

 Copyright Adrian Studer & Sailoog, 2023.